Last Updated on

 If you can’t afford a Husqvarna then our next choice is a Poulan Pro.
 Poulan’s are actually made by Husqvarna.
 The quality is not as good but the cost is way cheaper.
 So if you are on a tight budget and can’t afford a Husqvarna but still want a new chainsaw, check out the Poulan Pro.

-Our Favorite Battery Powered Chainsaw
+Our Best Battery Powered Chainsaw Pick

 Currently the best selling chainsaw on Amazon at the time of writing this, if you want to go with a battery powered saw, this is the one.
 No, it’s not nearly as powerful as the previously recommend gasoline chainsaws, but it can still hold it’s own.
 And you don’t have to deal with 2 cycle gas and oil which makes it a little more convenient.
 This saw will be good for some light duty work around your farm.

-Our Favorite Pole Saw
+Our Best Pole Saw Pick